 The Challenge of “Tribal Knowledge” with Business Rules

 Most companies have tribal knowledge, which is undocumented information, processes, and rules that exist only in the minds of certain employees.
 When business rules are not shared widely across an organization and are unwritten, it creates inconsistency in production, processes, quality, and customer/employee experiences.
-Basically, when business rules are not made commonly available to all interested parties, the business subjects itself to a degradation in performance.
+When business rules are not made commonly available to all interested parties, the business subjects itself to a degradation in performance.

 Take this example that well outlines the importance of ensuring tribal knowledge is not limited to a select few:

 - Imagine an organization with seasonal spikes in business.
-This could be a retailer that needs to ramp up store staff and customer relations support or even a tax office that needs to bring in additional support to get through the months leading up to April 15.
+This could be a retailer that needs to ramp up store staff and customer relations support or even a tax office that needs to bring in additional help to get through the months leading up to April 15.

 - Your trainer works to train all of these new resources in short order so that they can hit the floor or workspace and start bringing value.

 But when critical organization-wide information is known to one individual, it can be dangerous.
-This is the whole “if you get hit by a bus tomorrow, what would we do?” scenario.
-Unfortunately, there are unexpected employee vacancies and it's critical for businesses to transition from tribal knowledge to documented knowledge and ensure it is put into practice for any business rules that need to inform critical business decisions.
+This is the “if you get hit by a bus tomorrow, what would we do?” scenario.
+Unfortunately, there are unexpected employee vacancies, and it's critical for businesses to transition from tribal knowledge to documented knowledge and ensure it is put into practice for any business rules that need to inform critical business decisions.